 The Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) was signed into law on December 27, 2020.
 Section 314 of the CRRSAA created a second Higher Education Emergency Relief Fund called HEERF II to provide emergency financial aid assistance to students.
 Funds may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, technology, food, housing, health care (including mental health care) or child care.

-The University received $3,005,849 on January 17, 2021 to be allocated across The College of Arts, Science & Engineering, Eastman School of Music, and the School of Medicine and Dentistry.
+The University received $3,005,849 on January 17, 2021 to be allocated across Arts, Sciences & Engineering, Eastman School of Music, and the School of Medicine and Dentistry.
 Each school will distribute its funding allocation based on the unique needs of its student population.
-Details will be provided as soon as possible.

 Awards will be distributed to eligible students based on an analysis of financial need, using information from a student’s financial aid application and/or appeal process, with an emphasis on providing additional support to the neediest populations and those experiencing financial hardship due to COVID-19.